 The coronary arteries provide blood to your heart muscle.
-The monounsaturated fats help to keep those arteries clear so that your heart can get enough oxygen and nutrients to keep pumping.
-You can get this health benefit by substituting other less-healthy fats with two tablespoons of olive oil.
-Virgin olive oil is better than more refined oil because it contains polyphenols that work as antioxidants.
+The monounsaturated fats in olive oil help to keep those arteries clear so your heart can get enough oxygen and nutrients to keep pumping.

 Here are some ideas for including more olive oil in your diet:

-- Use an olive oil dressing on your favorite salad.
+- Use olive oil dressing on your favorite salad.

 - Dip pieces of 100-percent whole grain bread in a dish of olive oil that has been dusted with pepper and oregano.